Capital punishment in the Gaza Strip: Allegations of capital punishment for homosexuality

 Same sex sexual behaviour is not officially or typically a capital crime in the Gaza Strip.
 The only crimes that routinely attract the death penalty are treason and murder.
 No laws currently in place in the occupied Palestinian territory directly prohibit sex between consenting adult women.
 But there are differences between the Gaza Strip and West Bank governments regarding the legal status of sex between consenting adult men.
 The laws against homosexual behavior between men in Palestine that are currently in place in the Gaza Strip are a relic of British colonial rule in Mandatory Palestine.
 There is some ambiguity and debate about whether homosexuality was decriminalized in 1858, during the Ottoman period that preceded Mandatory Palestine.
 The British colonial laws that are currently on place in the Gaza Strip specify a maximum sentence of 10 or 14 years in prison.
 There is very little evidence that these laws are actually enforced in Gaza.
 Some interpretations of the laws say that it does not outlaw consensual gay sex between adults at all.
 In 2018, Anis.
 F. Kassim (editor-in-chief of the Palestinian Yearbook of International Law) said that Palestinian law (even in Gaza) could be interpreted as allowing non-commercial sex between consenting adult men.

+Criticism

+Amnesty International released a report in August 2026 criticising extrajudicial executions of individuals believed to have collaborated with Israel, including a summary execution by the Al-Qassam Brigades and a planned execution of a suspected informant that had taken place in the months before the document was released.
+As part of its analysis, the organization also reviewed a group of nine extrajudicial executions that took place during the 2025 Hamas executions.
+Officials from Hamas described the actions as security measures necessary due to the lack of functioning civil institutions, including police and courts, since the start of the war in 2023.